bavornkiet/BusinessPlan-Entrepreneurship/Business_Plan.md

 #### Section 6: Social and Competitive Aspects

-**Purpose:** Validate the importance of social engagement in your product’s success.
-Understand if features like leaderboards, guilds, and friend comparisons are compelling motivators.

 **19. How often do you engage with social features (e.g., leaderboards, social media sharing, guilds) in your current apps?**
 - Regularly
 - Occasionally